absmach/magistrala-docs/docs/authorization.md

 ![domain_users_member](diagrams/domain_users_member.drawio)

-After the user sign-up to Magistrala, the user is allowed to create a new domain or join an existing domain via invitations, without domain user could not create _things_, _channels_, _groups_.
+After the user sign-up to SuperMQ, the user is allowed to create a new domain or join an existing domain via invitations, without domain user could not create _things_, _channels_, _groups_.

 All operations, including creating, updating, and deleting things, channels, and groups, occur at the domain level.
 For instance, when a user creates a new thing using an access token, the newly created thing automatically becomes associated with a specific domain.
 The domain information is extracted from the access token.
 When the user obtains a token, the user should specify the domain for which they want to operate.